We know we’re American. But we also know that we wouldn’t be here unless our ancestors had left Ireland, and we want to honor that

-They were Holohans, Brennans, Currans, Ryans, Hogans from Kilkenny.
+They were Holohans, Brennans, Currans, Ryans, and Hogans from Kilkenny.
 Their Clans may have been in Leinster for thousands of years until the Great Hunger forced them to leave.
 I believe that if they could, they would probably have stayed in Ireland.

 Instead, they came to work in the coal mines of Schuylkill County, Pennsylvania.
 This area was the home of the so-called Molly Maguires, whose story, which is still a story of unproven questions, is probably one of America's best-ignored labor fights in history.
-It's a long tale so I'll sum it up by saying that in the 19th century the filthy rich coal barons in the county needed labor desperately and when the Famine occurred, they went to Ireland and recruited the starving, promising them a great life.
+It's a long tale so I'll sum it up by saying that in the 19th century, the filthy rich coal barons in the county needed labor desperately and when the Famine occurred, they went to Ireland and recruited the starving, promising them a great life.

 But life was not great.
 Pay was minimal, hours were unending, and conditions exceedingly dangerous.
 Within a decade the Irish started demanding better conditions.
 The owners realized that the Irish were trying to unionize.

 Soon there was much sabotage, mine explosions, and several murders.
-The wealthy coal barons blamed everything on the Mollies, and, over time, used very questionable trials which ended with the hanging of 22 Irish Catholics over a two year period.
-On June 21, 1877, a day we call Black Thursday, six were hanged in Schuylkill County, and four in neighboring Carbon County.
-To this very day it remains one of the largest legal mass executions of American citizens on record, and yet it’s rarely taught in our schools.
+The wealthy coal barons blamed everything on the Mollies, and, over time, used very questionable trials which ended with the hanging of 22 Irish Catholics over a two-year period.
+On June 21, 1877, a day we call Black Thursday, six were hanged in Schuylkill County and four in neighboring Carbon County.
+To this very day, it remains one of the largest legal mass executions of American citizens on record, and yet it’s rarely taught in our schools.

-After they crushed the Irish spirit, people wouldn't even admit to being Irish, or talk anything Irish for fear of losing their jobs and company homes.
+After they crushed the Irish spirit, people wouldn't even admit to being Irish, or talk about anything Irish for fear of losing their jobs and company homes.
 As a result, many people in this region, including my family, knew nothing of our ancestors, because two generations kept silent.